Is Calling the Police a Requirement After a Car Accident ?

-But after an accident, what action should you take regarding the police?
+But after an accident, what steps should you take?
+Should you call the police?
 Do you need to call them for a minor accident?
 And how does a police report affect any claim?
 Find out how making a police report can help you file an auto accident lawsuit to get compensation for your suffering after an accident.

 What Information Should I Collect after a Car Accident?

 If the accident was minor, or if you know the police will not attend, then there is vital information you need to collect to submit a DoT report.

 - Collect all contact information, including the names, addresses, and phone numbers of all drivers involved in the accident.

 - Make a note of all driver's license plate numbers and insurance policy numbers.

 - Contact information for all passengers, pedestrians, and other witnesses who were involved in the accident.